Making a difference starts by

 The financial interests behind this multi-billion dollar industry are more powerful than anyone anticipated, with more than 50 lobbyists advancing policies to increase profits just in Colorado.

 Now the industry lobbying blitz has turned to other states and Congress.
-At the U.S. Capitol alone, the industry spent $5.7 million on lobbying in 2019.
+At the U.S. Capitol alone, the industry spent almost $25 million on lobbying in 2020 through 2024.

 Lessons